zackargyle/service-workers/packages/service-worker-plugin/README.md

 ```

 ## Configurations
-ProgressiveWebappPlugin currently supports caching and notifications.
+ServiceWorkerPlugin currently supports caching and notifications.
 The following are the configuration options for each.

 ### Notifications Type
 ```js